p4-mapreduce

 You will write a mapreduce

-Python package includes master
+Python package that includes manager

 and worker

-and a worker with mapreduce-worker
+and a Worker with mapreduce-worker

 .
 We’ve also provided mapreduce-submit

-Start a master and workers
+Start a Manager and Workers

 Submit a MapReduce job